stevenlawton/stevenlawton/CV.md

 - Delivered a new **internal payment service** to replace legacy SAP components, ensuring **PCI** and **PSD2** compliance
-- Developed and deployed **Java 11 / Spring Boot microservices** within RS’s modern DevOps environment
+- Developed and deployed **Java 11 / Spring Boot microservices** within RS's modern DevOps environment
 - Integrated services with platforms such as **Auth0**, **TokenX**, **CyberSource**, **Adflex**, and **VoxPay**
 - Worked across a high-scale cloud environment using **AWS**, **Kubernetes**, **Nomad**, and **Terraform**
 - Contributed to continuous delivery workflows, leveraging **GitLab CI**, **Datadog** for observability, and **Kong**